Would you choose an open surgery on your back, or would you opt for an injection that would relieve your pain and takes less than 2 hours?

 If the injury is slight, it is possible to be cured through medication that reduces the inflammation on the nerves, and through physiotherapy to correct poor posture.
 However, when the condition is serious, the only cure is often spinal surgery, which can be daunting for many people.

 Epidural steroid injections are options that some patients might prefer.
 “Anaesthetics and steroids are injected that will reduce the inflammation of the nerves.
 The injection usually takes less than 2 hours, and the patient can go home right after,” Dr Tow says.
 The short procedure time also means that the procedure is inexpensive.

 What many do not realise, however, is that an epidural steroid injection is not a cure.
 While the risks of the procedure is low, what it does is reduce or remove the pain for a limited period of time.
 “The duration of effect is variable and temporary,” Dr Tow explains.
-“In most cases, the pain relief may only last 2 to 3 weeks as the medications injected will be metabolized and removed by the body tissues.
+“In most cases, the pain relief may only last 2 – 3 weeks as the medications injected will be metabolised and removed by the body tissues.
 However, in some cases the effect is longer lasting if the inflammatory process is halted by the injection and your back pain will not relapse.”